pgigis/sigcomm2021-offnets-artifacts/README.md

 ## Analysis
-For the analysis part, we suggest you to populate the datasets folder with all required datasets.
+For the analysis part, we suggest you to populate the ```datasets``` folder of this repo, following these instructions.
 The next steps suffice to infer the off-nets of the considered Hypergiants in this study.
 We will include more analysis commands that are available in the software at a later stage.